therealarvin/pdf-field-extractor/SCHEMA_GENERATION_INSTRUCTIONS.md

 Look for fields that should contain identical values:
 - **Pattern**: Fields with similar base names but different suffixes (e.g., `buyer_name_page1`, `buyer_name_page2`)
 - **Pattern**: Fields ending in `_linked_<number>` or `_p<number>`
+- **Pattern**: Fields containing `_linked_` in their names (counterintuitively, these are same-value, not continuation fields)
+- **Pattern**: Fields with different names that semantically represent the same data value
-- **Common examples**: Names, addresses, phone numbers appearing on multiple pages
+- **Common examples**: Names, contact information, property details appearing on multiple pages

 #### Continuation Fields (Text Flow)
 Identify fields where text should flow from one to the next: